idptools/dodo/README.md

 Regions DODO does **not** rebuild keep every atom they arrived with.
 Folded domains are moved as rigid bodies — translated and rotated, never regenerated — so each one retains its full atomic detail exactly as AlphaFold produced it, down to the last decimal place.
-Only the regions DODO actually rebuilds are reduced to one alpha carbon per residue.
+The regions DODO actually rebuilds get a backbone — N, CA, C and O per residue — and no side chain.

-On dnmt3a, for example: 4,636 atoms across the 578 residues DODO leaves alone, preserved bit-for-bit, and 334 alpha carbons for the 334 residues it rebuilds.
+On dnmt3a, for example: 4,636 atoms across the 578 residues DODO leaves alone, preserved bit-for-bit, plus 1,336 backbone atoms for the 334 residues it rebuilds — 5,972 in total.
+Under `--no-backbone` those 334 residues are one alpha carbon each instead, for 4,970.

 ### Backbone reconstruction (`--backbone` / `--no-backbone`)